slint-ui/slint/vscode_extension/README.md

 Extension for VSCode which include syntax coloration and a way to start the LSP server

+## Features

+ - Syntax highlighting
+ - Diagnostics from .60 files
+ - Live Preview of a .60 file
+ - Jump to definition (currently, only definition of Component)

 ## Setup

 1. Build the LSP